 Range: 30–50 km (rural environments), 3–10 km (urban environments)

 Data Rates: 10–1000 bps

-Similar in concept to Sigfox, Neul leverages very small slices of the TV white space spectrum to deliver high scalability, high coverage, low power, and low-cost wireless networks.
+Similar in concept to Sigfox and LoRaWan, Neul leverages very small slices of the TV white space spectrum to deliver high scalability, high coverage, low power, and low-cost wireless networks.
 It works over the UHF spectrum, which became available after the transition from analog TVs to digital TVs.
-The communications technology is called Weightless, which is a new wide-area wireless networking technology designed for IoT development, largely competing with existing GPRS, 3G, CDMA, and LTE WAN solutions.
+The communications technology is called Weightless, which is a new wide-area wireless networking technology IoT companies utilize for development, largely competing with existing GPRS, 3G, CDMA, and LTE WAN solutions.

 Frequency: 900 MHz (ISM), 458 MHz (UK), 470–790 MHz (white space)